 With the architectural design elements firmly in grasp, the design team can begin to consider the paver colors, patterns and textures that best complement the home and suit the homeowner’s style preferences.

-Visit Belgard.com/inspiration for step-by-step guides or to request a complimentary Idea Book.
+Visit our Hardscape Inspiration gallery for step-by-step guides or to request a complimentary Idea Book.